-In Mar 2015, we were appointed by the HKT Education to build a flipped classroom learning platform to promote online active learning.
-The app, Flipped Classroom is one of the deliverables, which provides video tutorials, interactive quizzes and performance report to students.
+HKT Education appointed us in March 2015 to create a flipped classroom learning platform to promote active online learning.
+One of the deliverables is Flipped Classroom, which provides students with video lectures, interactive quizzes, and performance reports.

-Our users – local secondary school students, are digital natives.
-Due to the heavy load of homework, exams and tutorial classes, squeezing time to study paper notes seems impossible for them.
-We hope the Flipped Classroom app gathers and digitalises all school teaching materials into one place so that students can learn independently and conveniently outside the classroom.
+Our users, local high school kids, are digital natives.
+Due to the intense workload of homework, exams and tutorial classes, many find it difficult to squeeze time to study paper notes.
+The Flipped Classroom app aims to collect and digitise all school teaching resources in one location, allowing students to learn independently and easily outside of the classroom.

-In the app, there are quizzes in different subjects and topics to evaluate student’s learning outcome.
+In the app, there are quizzes on different subjects and topics to evaluate student’s learning outcomes.

-Topic cards: Instead of putting things vertically, a scrollable grid list with topic cards shows a summary of the topic, so that users can scan the titles and locate a topic easily.
-The big image on the cards also makes students feel less bored compared to a text-based list.
+Topic cards: rather than arranging items vertically, a scrollable grid list with topic cards shows an overview of the topic.
+Users can rapidly locate a topic by scanning the titles.
+When compared to a text-based list, the large image on the cards makes students feel less bored.

-Corner tag: represents the status of completion.
-A “late” assignment is in red to catch user’s attention; a “completed” one is translucent, as I think it is less important to users.
+Corner tag: reflects the completion status.
+A “late” assignment is highlighted in red to draw the user’s attention; a “completed” task is translucent.
+I think it is less significant to users.

-Down to the quiz section, there were 5 question types: multiple-choice, true or false, fill in the blanks, matching and ordering.
-The best solution for the last two is by dragging to do the action, which I believe is the most intuitive way.
-Unfortunately, due to limited time and budget, we turned to tap-and-go to switch between targets.
-This takes more step to perform, on the other hand, it performs better on low-end devices in schools.
+There were five question types down to the quiz section: multiple-choice, true or false, fill in the blanks, matching and ordering.
+The best solution for the latter two is to drag to do the action, which is the most intuitive, in my opinion.
+Unfortunately, due to time and budget constraints, we turned to tap-and-go to switch between targets.
+It takes more steps to perform.
+On the other hand, it performs better on low-end school devices.

-Considering the clickings and postures while answering questions, all critical actions like options and submit button are put on the right for most users – right-handed.
-Tapping the navigational arrows, it will go to the next or previous question.
-Supplementary info like the timer or question number is put with topics and presented in a timeline to show the sequence of learning.
+All essential actions like options and submit buttons are placed on the right – right-handed, considering the clickings and postures when answering questions.
+Tapping the navigational arrows will take you to the next or previous question.
+Supplementary information, such as the timer or question number, is combined with topics and presented in a timeline to demonstrate the learning sequence.

 Designing App Icon

-Translating “Flipped Classroom” into visual is not easy.
-At that time not many people have heard of “flipped teaching”.
-If it has to be a symbol, the icon should be recognizable by students and teachers.
-I tried stationeries, ticks or applying blackboard textures to associate the product with online learning.
+It is difficult to translate “Flipped Classroom” into visuals.
+At that time, few people had heard of “flipped teaching”.
+If it has to be a symbol, the icon should be easily recognisable by students and teachers.
+I experimented with stationeries, ticks, and chalkboard textures to relate the product with online learning.

-Finally, the client decided to go with the upside-down F-mark, the implication is straightforward – “flipped”.
+Finally, the client settled on the upside-down F-mark.
+The implication is straightforward – “flipped”.

-The most challenging part is to find compromise solutions under limitations.
-I truly know how good is a gamified education product.
-However, if we could not have this, what alternatives we can provide?
-We explored patterns that students familiar with and brought them into a digital experience, meanwhile keeping the app user-friendly and technically feasible to ship it on time.
+The most challenging part is to find compromise solutions within limitations.
+I definitely understand the value of a gamified education product.
+However, if this isn’t possible, what alternatives can we offer?
+We explored patterns that students were familiar with and translated them into a digital experience while keeping the app user-friendly and technically feasible to ship it on time.

 Clients also contributed and addressed their needs from time to time.
-Some comments were quite contradicted my ones, and I always tried to convince them with references or articles to show reasons, professional thoughts rather than just random, subjective decisions.
+Some comments disputed mine, and I always tried to persuade them with references or articles to demonstrate grounds and professional views rather than random, subjective decisions.

-Some may think “design” is subjective, but in fact, it is built on habit, patterns and cognition on a matter.
+Some may believe “design” is subjective, but it is based on habit, patterns and cognition about a subject.

 |Role||Design Lead (Zensis): wireframing, UX & UI, prototyping, app icon design|